-The A3043A controller could, in principle, be deployed in a fiber positioning system of any size.
+The fiber controller could, in principle, be deployed in a fiber positioning system of any size.
 Our prototype design deploys sixteen A3045As in a 4×4 array, as shown below.

-Each controller holds four high-voltage amplifiers with gain ×200 and output range ±250 V. These are driven by four slow digital to analog converters (DACs) with 0.1% precision.
+Each controller holds four high-voltage amplifiers with gain ×200 and output range ±250 V. These are the same discrete-transistor amplifiers use in the A2089E.
+The amplifier inputs are driven by four slow digital to analog converters (DACs) with 0.1% precision.
 The DACs are driven by the controller logic, which communicates with the backplane through the service board over a two-wire bus.
 The controllers are identical assemblies except for their identification numbers, which allow them to be selected individually over the backplane.